rzrm99/ECG-processing-stack-Matlab-/README.md

 ## 🛠️ Usage

-All parameters live at the top of the file.
+All parameters live at the top of the file:

 ```matlab
 % -------------------- PARAMETERS --------------------